 “How many times have you contacted or chatted a business about a specific issue and they send you a link to their FAQ page?
 Well, now you’re annoyed because you already checked that and didn’t find the answer or otherwise you wouldn’t be contacting them.”
 Strum said.
 “It’s frustrating for people who don’t think [their issue] falls into a certain category, even if in the end it might.
 They just want to feel heard and confident they found the right answer.”

 Telephone customer service is still a critical communication channel for most businesses.

 Businesses should think creatively about how they can improve their customers’ experience on the phone and how they can integrate alternate communication channels to support telephone customer service.

 Businesses must commit to not only avoiding negative customer service experiences, but creating exceptional ones.
 After calling businesses, people are nearly as likely to share a positive experience as a negative experience online.

-Nearly three-quarters of people (74%) are likely to share a positive telephone customer service experience, while 70% are likely to share a negative experience.
+Nearly three-quarters of people (74%) were likely to share a positive telephone customer service experience, while 70% were likely to share a negative experience in 2019.

 Some may be surprised by this data, since previous surveys indicate that customers are far more likely to share negative experiences than positive experiences.

 Yet, Strum said that customers increasingly recognize the importance of good reviews for businesses.